Daryl L. Davies, PhD

 5) Investigations with Drs.
 Liang and Holschneider are resulting in the development of a series of neutraceuticals for the treatment of anxiety disorders.
 Notably, anxiety disorders are the most common mental illness in the U.S., affecting 40 million adults in the United States age 18 and older (18% of U.S. population) and have been estimated to consume almost one-third of the country?s mental health bill in excess of $42 billion a year.
 Currently, there are a number of clinically effective treatments for anxiety and associated psychiatric conditions, but unfortunately, a large segment of patient?s exhibit treatment-resistance to first-line interventions or substantial side effects due to the drugs illustrating the critical need for new pharmacotherapies for the treatment of anxiety.

-6) In collaboration with Dr. Frances Richmond (USC International Center of Regulatory Science), Dr. Davies directs the Masters program in Management of Drug Development.
+6) In collaboration with Dr. Frances Richmond (Dept of Regulatory and Quality Sciences), Dr. Davies directs the Masters program in Management of Drug Development.
 The MS program in the Management of Drug Development at USC is a novel degree program designed for students with a background in preclinical biological and/or pharmaceutical sciences.
 It aims at producing entry- and mid-level practitioners with the knowledge and skills appropriate for professional practice in translational research, with particular emphasis on the area of transition between early stage preclinical drug discovery and clinical drug development.
 This area, commonly referred to as the "valley of death," represents one of the most challenging and important areas in translational research, yet programs designed to train and educate future translational science leaders are lacking.
-In collaboration with Dr. Richmond he also Directs the new undergraduate minor in Science and Management of Biomedical Therapeutics.
-This new program provides preparatory training to undergraduate students in fields related to Pharmacy and Medicine .
-Courses in this minor will also introduce undergraduate students to drug and device development by presenting topics and case studies related to the regulatory challenges associated with the discovery and development of biomedical products.
-Overall, the courses will provide foundational knowledge that will lead to new opportunities in careers in the biomedical industry, life sciences, nutrition and food sciences, diagnostics, drug and medical devices.

 2015- present: Professor, Titus Dept of Clinical Pharmacy, School of Pharmacy, University of Southern California.

-2011- present: Director, Management of Drug Development Master’s Program, USC School of Pharmacy
+2011- present: Director, Management of Drug Development Master’s Program, Dept Regulatory and Quality Sciences

 2008-2015: Associate Professor of Clinical Pharmacy, Titus Family Department of Clinical Pharmacy and Pharmaceutical Economics & Policy, School of Pharmacy, University of Southern California.